-Geographic Information Systems (GIS) have greatly become beneficial as an underpinning and qualifying technology within most sectors and especially within the area of business intelligence.
+Geographic Information Systems (GIS) have greatly become beneficial as an underpinning and qualifying technology within most sectors and especially within the area of business intelligence, including asset management.
 Research proves that the expenditure assembled to integrate GIS in assets monitoring has proven to be cost effective as it generates a better return on investment for users within this field.

 Assets can be simply explained as resources or items of value which belongs to a company or an organization.
 The meritorious management of resources is vital in standard workflows, both in the office and on the field.
 GIS has made it possible to monitor the deployment of assets or resources in one place for optimal utilization and maintenance updates.

 In deciding on investment strategies, asset management and analysis can be used to give account of resource conditions to enable decision makers to focus on what to invest in.
 Almost every business manages and locates assets because it is a very important challenge for them, whether large or small.
 Usually, businesses wasted labor, struggled to keep up with deadlines and made their clients displeased due to inappropriate resource allocation and mismanagement, slowing down their productivity in the process.
 There is more to asset management today than just counting equipment and recording numbers into a registry or a balanced sheet.
 Appreciating the value of an asset, helps organizations to save money spent on resources as they reap the benefits that comes with it greatly.